brodycj/java-node/README.md

 Status:
 - Builds on OSX (TODO put in shell script)
 - Java-driven startup working
-- JS --> Java test static function call with no parameters or return working
+- JS --> Java static function call using reflection (with no parameters or return value) working

 TODO:
 - Load JNI library in the library class
-- Javascript --> Java static function calls using reflection
 - Javascript --> Java static function calls with parameters and return value
 - Callback Java --> Javascript
+- C++ should cache Java class and method ID somehow (by using a wrapped C++ object) ref: http://www.ibm.com/developerworks/library/j-jni/#notc
 - Support build on Linux
 - automated build
 - Use proper Java package IDs